vruusmann/blog/_posts/2020-01-19-converting_logistic_regression_pmml.md

 | `[LabelEncoder(), OneHotEncoder()]` | < 0.20 | 1 | No | Sparse matrix |
 | `OneHotEncoder()` | >= 0.20 | 1 or more | Yes | Sparse matrix |

-The [`OneHotEncoder`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OneHotEncoder.html) transformer class was heavily refactored in Scikit-Learn version 0.20, giving it the ability to fit and transform multiple columns together, and drop category levels.
+The [`OneHotEncoder`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OneHotEncoder.html) transformer was heavily refactored in Scikit-Learn version 0.20, giving it the ability to fit and transform multiple columns together, and drop category levels.

 These two abilities enable vastly cleaner and conciser workflows.